 What do I need to do to stay current?

 During that time, you need to stay current with advances in the field through the process of continuing professional development.
-You must document that continuing professional development and pay a per-credit fee in order to stay certified.
+You must document that continuing professional development and pay fees for recertification in order to stay certified.
+Total fees due are specific to the profile (individual record) of each CCOM and the PDH’s they record in their password-secured, online record.
 If you allow your certification to lapse, you will need to update your application form and take the certification test.

 What are the continuing professional development requirements?